 Q. What is there to do on the weekends?

 A. There are many activities available to students on the weekends.
 OHA publishes a campus-wide schedule that lists activities for the weekend.
-Activities typically include: open gym, socials (mixers for girls and boys), off-campus trips with teachers and resident managers, sporting events, dances, and (at least twice annually) “Warrior Weekends” that offer unique opportunities for on- and off-campus activities (e.g., movies, plays, college sporting events, etc.).
+Activities typically include: open gym, socials (mixers for girls and boys), off-campus trips with teachers and resident managers, sporting events, dances, and (several times each semester) “Warrior Nights” that offer opportunities for off-campus activities (e.g., movies, plays, college sporting events, etc.).

 Q. Will I be able to go home on the weekends?